antoinejeannot/daidai/docs/index.md

 `daidai` is built around a few key concepts that work together to provide a streamlined experience for developing and deploying ML components.
 The following explains these core concepts and how they interact.

-At the heart of `daidai` are two types of components: Assets and Predictors.
+At the heart of `daidai` are three types of components: Assets, Predictors and Artifacts.

+> **TL;DR** Predictors are functions that perform computations, Assets are long-lived objects that are expensive to create and should be reused, and Artifacts are the raw files, model weights, and other resources that assets transform into usable components.

 ## 🧩 Assets